Dublin Zoo: Sea Lion Cove

 President of Ireland Michael D. Higgins opened the new Sea Lion Cove habitat in June 2015.
-Sea Lion Cove is home to the colony of California sea lions, three females Cassie, Florence and Seanna and one male Nico.
+Sea Lion Cove is home to the colony of California sea lions, three females, Cassie, Florence and Seanna, and one male, Nico.
 The new saltwater habitat is the biggest and most exciting development undertaken by Dublin Zoo in recent years.
-It is inspired by the natural environment of the California sea lions and it includes a state of the art water filtration plant.
+It is inspired by the natural environment of the California sea lions and it includes a state-of-the-art water filtration plant.

+Nocturnal House

+A nocturnal house opened in July 2023 near Sea Lion cove, to accommodate nocturnal Aye-Aye lemurs, transferred from Bristol Zoo.
+Aye-Aye are endangered on the IUCN red list.